XinweiJiang/LLPCA/README.md

 ![Alt text](https://github.com/nmvbxcz/LLPCA/blob/main/CA.png?raw=true)

-The following figure presents the classification maps from the proposed LLPCA on the three HSIs data.
+The following figures present the classification maps from the proposed LLPCA and the comparitive models on the three HSIs data.

 Indian Pines: